samysweb/AAAI24-Fairness/Credit/README.md

 | credit3 NonUnif\*   | `testfun3NonUniform`  | 0.3                   |

 \* In this case we expanded $|\mathcal{U}|$ to 100 and thus have to divide by 1000

+### Threshold comparison
+The folder `./c/threshold-comparison` contains a program with a flexible threshold of the credit score which is nonetheless dependent on the group.
+In this case, we have pre-generated counting problems which can be processed by `ganak` or `approxmc`